oslabs-beta/phlappjack/README.md

 This will serve the static react content and watch for file changes.

+## Docker and Compose

+You can run the deployment using `docker-compose up` **BUT** you need to build the phlappjack react image first using `docker build -t phlappjack .`

 ## Mongo

 There is now a .env file to support connecting to Mongo.
 Please add a .env file